mich-adams/yabar/README.md

 ## License

 Yabar is licensed under the MIT license.
-For more info check out the file `LICENSE`.